-Cots are one of the biggest (both financially and physically) investments you will make when kitting out the nursery.
+Cots are one of the biggest (both financially and physically) investments you will make when buying furniture for a new baby.
 Regular cots are designed to provide a safe sleeping environment until between 18 months and three years.
 As a rule, once they start attempting to climb out, it’s time to transition to a ‘grown up’ bed.

 1. Find a fashion forward cot

 You’ve embraced the trend for ombre colour-graduating on everything from lamps to rugs, and even your hair dye, and now you can go for it in the nursery, too.
 Check out the new Ombre version of the award-winning SnüzKot Skandi, which not only converts to a toddler bed but, with the additional junior bed extension kit, can keep on going right up to baby’s 10th birthday (shhh, don’t even think about it now).
 It measures H89cm x W133cm x D72cm.

 2. Choose a cot with a big drawer for storage

 There’s no such thing as too much storage in a child's room and we promise you the deep drawer below this handsome Chantilly cot will come in mighty handy once the newborn gifts start flowing in.
 The base has three positions to help with lifting baby in and out, and it measures H97.5cm x W156.5cm x D77.5cm.

 3. Pick a whimsical style for a traditional nursery

 Like something out of a fairytale, this Juliette cot has a charmingly nostalgic design.
 Made from steel tubing, painted off-white, it’s sturdier than it looks, and you shouldn’t have any problems with little teeth marks on the top rails (naturally it conforms to all the relevant safety standards, too)!
 There are two base position options, and it measure H91cm x W126cm x D65cm.

 4. Love Scandi style?
 We've found the ideal cot